pmahnke/mahnke-cocktails/recipe/beesknees_smoked.md

 stars: 3
 base_spirits: "Gin "
 youtube: "gZdT2GBf91I"
+description: "A smoky twist on the classic Prohibition-era Bee's Knees, which traditionally combines gin, lemon, and honey."
 excerpt: |
   This version is a twist on the classic Prohibition era Bee's Knees cocktail.
 ---